sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 2. Upload the `sintacs-mwai-frontend-chatbot-settings` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

-## Features
-- Admin page to configure allowed roles:
+## Admin page settings:
 - Navigate to the 'AI Engine Frontend Chatbot Settings' menu in your WordPress admin panel.
 - Use the 'Allowed Roles' setting to specify which user roles are permitted to modify chatbot settings.
-  - This setting ensures that only authorized users can make changes to the chatbot configurations.
+This setting ensures that only authorized users can make changes to the chatbot configurations.
+- Use the 'Show Save to Original' Button to save the chatbot user settings to the original chatbot (override settings).
+- Set the 'Parameters to Show' setting to specify which parameters should be shown in the chatbot settings form.
+This setting ensures that only the selected parameters are shown in the form.
+- Use Drag and Drop to reorder the 'Parameters to Show'.

 ## Usage
 - Use the shortcode `[ai_engine_extension_form chatbot_id="your_chatbot_id"]` to display the chatbot settings form on any page.
 - The `chatbot_id` attribute is optional.
 If not provided, the plugin will attempt to determine the chatbot ID dynamically.
 - Only defined user roles can change settings, depending on the configuration in the new admin settings page.
+- The chatbot settings will be saved for each user and take only effect for the current user.
+- Use the 'Save to Original' Button to save the user settings to the original chatbot, so that it will effect every user of this chatbot.
+- Use the 'Reset to Original' Button to load the original chatbot settings into the form.
+Needs save to take effect for the current user.

 ## Features
 - **Dynamic Parameter Handling**: Adjusts parameters based on defined chatbot settings.
 - **AJAX-based Form Submission**: Ensures a seamless user experience without page reloads.
 - **Security Checks**: Prevents unauthorized access to chatbot configurations.
 - **Admin Page Configuration**: Allows configuration of roles that can manage chatbot settings.
+- **Frontend Configuration**: Allows configuration of which parameters should be shown and in which order in the chatbot settings form.
+- **The blue icon**: Indicates that the setting differs from the original.

 ## Dependencies
 - AI Engine or AI Engine Pro plugin must be active.